Summer Scholars Program

 SUMMER SCHOLARS SUPPORT FOR CALIFORNIA HIGH SCHOOL STUDENTS

 Qualified students attending high schools in California are eligible for Summer Scholars Support.
-A limited number of full and partial scholarships are available to support enrollment of a single academic course (including MCD BIO 50, formerly known as the Stem Cell Science Summer Institute) or one of the following Precollege Summer Institutes:
+A limited number of full and partial scholarships are available to support enrollment of up to 5 units in a single academic course or one of the following Precollege Summer Institutes:

 - Acting and Performance Summer Institute